go-graphics/go-gui-projects/README.md

 [go-sdl2](https://github.com/veandco/go-sdl2) is SDL2 wrapped for Go users.

 [go-gtk](https://github.com/mattn/go-gtk) is a Go binding for GTK2.
+* [RenderView] is an easy Go GUI wrapper for interactive manipulation of visual algorithms/backend code.
+Support go-gtk (default), gotk3 and shiny backends.

 [gotk3](https://github.com/gotk3/gotk3) provides Go bindings for GTK+3 and dependent projects.